 Below are some ways to include natural textures in interiors

-Walls, floors and ceilings are the biggest surfaces in a home, and dressing them up with a textured finish will make an immediate statement.
+Walls, floors and ceilings are the biggest surfaces in a home, and dressing them up with a textured finish makes a huge difference.

 Some people say that a home without accessories is a home without personality.
-I kind of agree, as accessories can really bring our own identity in a space.
-Vases, frames, figurines, baskets…all of them are an occasion to bring natural textures in!
-Plus, they apply to everyone, whether you rent or own, as they’re the easiest to move in and out.
+I kind of agree, because accessories can really give identity to a space.

 3. Imitating nature